 The church in Carrig-on-Bannow contains the Bannow Font, a baptismal font which is one of the finest examples of medieval carving in the region.
 The style of carving on the font is known as ‘Romanesque’.

 The Bannow Font

-The Bannow Font is one of a trio of such fonts in Wexford which date to the early years of the Norman settlement.
-The Fethard Font and the Rathaspeck Font (now in Johnstown Castle) are the other two which make up this trio.
-The Bannow Font was moved to Carrig-on-Bannow in the 19th century from the ruins of St. Mary’s Church in Bannow.
+The Bannow Font is one of a trio of such fonts in Wexford which date from the early years of the Norman settlement.
+It was moved here in the 19th century from the ruins of St. Mary’s Church in Bannow.
 The font is carved from Dundry stone.